aroflcoppter/dankium/README.md

 # Dankium Browser
 Dankium is a chromium based browser focused on providing top of the line security and adblocking in addition to other features.
 Please read and agree to the [Terms of Service](https://dankium.ca/tos.html) and [Privacy Policy](https://dankium.ca/privacy.html).
-It is recommended you run Dankium on [GrapheneOS](https://grapheneos.org) for more security.
+It is recommended you run Dankium on [GrapheneOS](https://grapheneos.org) or turn on Advanced Protection for more security.

 ## Android

 ### Features
-* Memory Tagging Extension (Must be enabled on Android with advanced protection or developer options)
+* Memory Tagging Extension (Must be enabled on Android with Advanced Protection (Android 16+) or in developer options or exploit protection(GrapheneOS))
 * Shadow Stacks
 * Compiler Mitigations
 * Adblocking